Skip to Content

 Register npm hook

-1. Add the following command to the prepare hook in your npm configuration.
+1. Add the command to the prepare hook in npm

 package.json